Are honors classes extra classes that I take in addition to my regular course load?

 - You may take an "honors option" in a regular course, which means modifying the course in consultation with the professor to accommodate a more in-depth experience.
 This doesn't mean adding quantity; rather, it means offering a more intensive, often research-oriented experience at an appropriate level.
 An honors option in a 100-level course will not require you to write a 400-level paper.
 The assignment or assignment sequence will be tailored within the established framework of the course to provide a more in-depth engagement with the subject.

 - You may work on your own or with another student in an honors independent study course, which is individually designed by the student(s) and professor around the particular research interests of the individuals involved.
-All independent study courses must be approved by the honors coordinator and by the director of academic affairs.
+All independent study courses must be approved by the honors coordinator and the faculty supervising the independent study.

 Can I enroll in honors work in any subject?